rodcunha/Course-Notes/css-grid.md

 # CSS Grid Notes

+## Contents

+1. What is CSS Grid
+2. How to use CSS Grid
+3. Template Areas
+4. Conclusion

 ## What is CSS Grid

 CSS grid is a relatively new CSS layout technique that allows us to define columns and rows directly in the CSS without the use of an external framework.